IHDE-Alliance/ISTP_metadata/v1.0.0/docs/faq.md

 Some links in this FAQ may point to previously released versions of the ISTP Guidelines specification.

-## ISTP Guidelines background
+## ISTP Guidelines Background
 This section includes general background about the ISTP Guidelines.

 ### What are the ISTP Guidelines, and what do they include?

-The ISTP Guidelines metadata are designed to promote the processing and sharing of Heliophysics non-solar data in self-describing scientific data formats (including CDF and netCDF files).
-The Guidelines define metadata that provide a definitive description of what the data in each variable represents, and enable building generalized analysis and display applications.
+The ISTP Guidelines are designed to promote the processing and sharing of Heliophysics non-solar data in self-describing scientific data formats (including CDF and netCDF files).They define metadata that provide a definitive description of what the data in each variable represents, and enable building generalized analysis and display applications.

 ### What are the principles of the ISTP Guidelines?
 Principles of the ISTP Guidelines include self-describing data (no external tables needed for understanding); metadata equally readable by humans and software; minimum redundancy and maximum simplicity; and a development process focusing on existing needs.